topaxi/postcss-selector-namespace/README.md

 ## SCSS support

-This plugin can also be process scss files and output scss again using the [`postcss-scss`](https://github.com/postcss/postcss-scss) module.
+This plugin can also process scss files and output scss again using the [`postcss-scss`](https://github.com/postcss/postcss-scss) module.

 ```js